zjtech/websocket-termination-spring-boot-starter/README.md

 and how to terminate the websocket. https://github.com/zjtech/websocket-termination-demo

-### 3. Create a customized request in a package "sample.api"
+### 3. Create a customized request in a package "zjtech.sample.api"
 This class should extend ```zjtech.websocket.termination.api.Request```
 ```
 @Getter